steveloughran/formality/styleguide/styleguide.md

 As the test is failing because the code in question is not behaving as expected, having a stack trace in the test results can be invaluable.

+Even better, rather than write your own handler (repeatedly), use the one in `org.apache.hadoop.test.GenericTestUtils`, which is bundled in `hadoop-common-test` JAR:

+    @Test
+    public void testSomething {
+      try {
+        result = doSomething("arg")
+        Assert.fail("expected a failure, got: " + result)
+      } catch(PathNotFoundException e) {
+        GenericTestUtils.assertExceptionContains(Errors.FAILURE_ON_PATH, e);
+      }
+    }

-In comparing the two options, the JUnit 4 {{expected}} will be less informative, but it makes for a much easier to understand test.
+In comparing the various options, the JUnit 4 {{expected}} will be less informative, but it makes for a much easier to understand test.
 For it to be a good test, some conditions must be met

 1. There's only one place in the test case where raising the expected exception can happen.
 If the exception could get raised before or after the core operation being tested, then the test could be failing in the wrong place —with the test runner not picking it up.
 1. The type of the exception is sufficient to verify that the failure was as expected.
 A high level `Exception` or `IOException` is unlikely to be adequate.
+Otherwise, go for the `GenericTestUtils` one.

 ### Skipping tests that aren't available on the test system